jenniferarceo/Ten-10-Portfolio-Trading-App/README.md

 # Ten-10 Porfolio Trading App

 The Ten-10 Portfolio Trading App is a web-based application designed to help users manage and track their stock portfolios.
-It allows users to view their holdings, add and manage transactions, and see real-time updates of stocks prices adn porfolio performance.
+It allows users to view their holdings, add and manage transactions, and see real-time updates of stocks prices and porfolio performance.
 The application is built using Flask for the backend and MySQL for data storage, with a frontend that provides interactive visualizations and data tables.

 ---